rayramsay/birbybot/slides/script.md

 * Turn on Caffeine.
 * Turn on Do Not Disturb.
+* Open Finder window with `rachel-src/birbybot/assets` in case you need to show pictures.
 * Open Chrome Guest Window from user portrait.
-* In Visual Studio Code, open `bats.py` and navigate to line 116.
+* In Visual Studio Code, open `bats.py.`
+* Navigate to line 116 in `bats.py`.
 * Open integrated terminal with `control+backtick`.
 * `cd rachel-src/birbybot/slides`
 * `reveal-md slides.md`